devluxor/common-sense-guide-to-dsa/03_big_o_notation.md

-# Chapter 03 : Dealing with Space Constraints
+# Chapter 03 : Big O Notation

 In order to help ease communication regarding time complexity, computer scientist have borrowed a concept from the world of mathematics to describe a concise and consistent language around the efficiency of data structures and algorithms.
 Known as _Big O Notation_, this formalized expression around these concepts allows us to easily categorize the efficiency of a given algorithm and convey it to others.